Obscuretone/obscuretone.github.io/public/posts/en/even_gods_can_bleed.md

 The release does not say FOIPOP caused that departure.
 It would be irresponsible to claim it did.

 But the arc still matters.
 A senior official tied to the privacy and technology failure became part of the public record, and later left government during a change in administration.
-In a system that rarely prints causal accountability in plain language, that is not nothing.
+In a system that rarely prints causal accountability in plain language, even that much matters.

 That is as close to an engineering post-mortem as politics usually gets.